cert-manager/infrastructure/README.md

 Owners should be those in the `cert-manager-maintainers` group, but anyone is free to join the group.

+### Quay

+Currently, cert-manager container images are hosted on quay.io under the Jetstack organization which is controlled by Venafi.
+Admin credentials are available on Venafi's 1password.

+It's a goal of the cert-manager project to migrate images to be hosted under a `cert-manager` organization, but this introduces non-trivial operational challenges which we'd have to face to perform a migration.

+cert-manager container images are pushed to Quay via a robot account which is configured in Google Cloud Build.

+Other projects (e.g. trust-manager, csi-driver, etc) tend to be built locally and pushed using local credentials.
+It's a long-term ambition to change this in all instances.

 ### Slack

 We have 2 Slack channels on Kubernetes slack: